ixd-physical-computing/IxD-PhysicalComputing-22/Week-2/Arduino-basics.md

 3. Sparkfun Inventor's Kit printed book, intro (page 4-9)

-Next, using the Sparkfun Inventor's Kit printed book, and complete the following labs.
+Next, using the Sparkfun Inventor's Kit printed book, and complete the following exercises.
 Note that all of their project code can be downloaded from [here](https://www.sparkfun.com/SIKcode).
 Clicking on each link there's also a digital version of each exercise, including the code used.

 1. Circuit 1A, [Blink an LED](https://learn.sparkfun.com/tutorials/sparkfun-inventors-kit-experiment-guide---v41/circuit-1a-blink-an-led) (page 13-19).